 Djehutynahkt and his similarly named wife had probably been at rest for many centuries before robbers entered and ransacked their burial, perhaps in Roman times.
 These robbers tore the ends off Djehutynakht's two coffins to get at his mummy which they tore apart to steal the his jewels scattering the remains around the room in the process.
 The coffins that supposedly contained his wife were left as a dis-articulated pile of boards.
-As the robbers left they took some mummy wrappings and set fire to them, thankfully the fire did not catch and quickly went out.
+As the robbers left they took some mummy wrappings and set fire to them, but the fire did not catch and quickly went out.
 The preservation of the remaining contents belongs more than likely to an earthquake shortly after which brought large portions of the honeycombed cliff face down reburying the tomb.

 Today for anyone wishing to see Djehutynakht's burial it can now be found in the Boston Museum of Fine Arts.
 Make sure to check out the links including the animation of the head found in the tomb.

-Boston Museum of Fine Arts:
+Boston Museum of Fine Arts

-Giza Archives Project:
+Giza Archives Project